 When Remington Steele began in 1982, Pierce Brosnan had a wardrobe of classic, English-inspired suits.
 As the series progress Brosnan switched over to modern Italian fashions, such as low-buttoning double-breasted suits.
-Very few of the series’ original suits made it past the second season, but one that did was a 3-piece, 1-button black and cream Glen Urquhart check suit with an intersecting red windowpane.
+Very few of the series’ original suits made it past the second season, but one that did was a three-piece, button-one black and cream Glen Urquhart check suit with an intersecting red windowpane.
 This suit was first seen in the second episode of the series and saw many appearances throughout the first season and in promotional photos.
 Brosnan wore it once in the second season, sans waistcoat, and once again in the fifth episode of the third season, titled “Blue Blooded Steele.”
 The images here are taken from that episode, where Steele impersonates a duke.
 And what an fitting suit for a duke.

 Brosnan’s pale blue shirt has a moderate spread collar, placket front and double cuffs.
 The narrow tie is black with a pattern of silver ovals, tied in a small four-in-hand knot.
 A casually stuffed red silk handkerchief brings out the red windowpane in the suit.
 Brosnan wears black shoes and a black belt.